Fueled By Death Cast Ep. 63 - DR. MICHIO KAKU

 ABOUT DR. MICHIO KAKU:

 Jeff: Wow.
 I mean, that's mind blowing.
 I have read some of your stuff on string field theory and I think that, like you said, that is as close up of an answer as we have right now to what Einstein was postulating.
 It opens up so much to the realm of possibility.
-One of the things that I think is incredible about you and I want to fast forward now to your career in science.
-You published multiple books and papers including obviously your work on string theory in Field form.
-Quantum mechanics, your theories on future technology and humanity.
+One of the things that I think is incredible about you—and I want to fast forward now to your career in science.
+You published multiple books and papers including, obviously, your work on string theory in field form, quantum mechanics, your theories on future technology and humanity.
 These are all heavy subjects.
 But when you talk about it, you make it so accessible.
-You make science very easily to grasp.
-Scientists are notorious for talking about things that are very confusing to just lame men's like Dustin or myself.
+You make science very easy to grasp.
+Scientists are notorious for talking about things that are very confusing to just laymen like Dustin or myself.
 Does that come naturally to you?
 Are you able to break down science in such an easy way to grasp in a natural way?